New Orleans jazz patriarch Ellis Marsalis dead at 85

 NEW ORLEANS (AP) — Ellis Marsalis, jazz pianist, teacher and patriarch of a New Orleans musical family that includes famed musician sons Wynton and Branford, has died.
 He was 85.

-New Orleans Mayor LaToya Campbell announced Marsalis’ death in a news release Wednesday night.
+New Orleans Mayor LaToya Cantrell announced Marsalis’ death in a news release Wednesday night.
 She did not specify a cause of death.
 He had continued to perform regularly in New Orleans until December.

+“Ellis Marsalis was a legend.
+He was the prototype of what we mean when we talk about New Orleans jazz,” Cantrell said in a statement.
+“He was a teacher, a father, and an icon — and words aren’t sufficient to describe the art, the joy and the wonder he showed the world.”

 Because Marsalis opted to stay in New Orleans for most of his career, his reputation was limited until his sons became famous and brought him the spotlight, along with new recording contracts and headliner performances on television and on tour.

-Note: This story has been corrected to fix the spelling of the last name of New Orleans Mayor LaToya Cantrell.